Image 01

 The Public Bank Trilemma: The BNDES and Brazil’s New Developmentalism.”
 In Peter Kingstone and Timothy Power, eds., Democratic Brazil Divided.
 Pittsburgh: University of Pittsburgh Press, 2017, pp. 230-247.

-“Introduction” and “Lessons from the Cases” (both with Carol Wise and Saori N. Katada).
+The Puzzle” and “Lessons from the Country Case Studies” (both with Carol Wise and Saori N. Katada).
 In C. Wise, L.E.
 Armijo, and S.N.
 Katada, eds., Unexpected Outcomes: How Emerging Economies Survived the Global Financial Crisis.
 Washington, D.C.: Brookings Institution, 2015.

 Absolute or Relative Gains?
 How Status Quo and Emerging Powers Conceptualize Global Finance” (with John Echeverri-Gent).
 In Thomas Oatley and William Winecoft, eds.
 Handbook of International Monetary Relations.
 Cheltenham: Edward Elgar, 2014, pp. 144-165.